sarahmhooper/DICOMDataExtractor/README.md

 ```
 python run_DICOM_crawler.py ....
 ```
-   This command will output metadata_example.csv, containing all metadata from all DICOMs, and pixel_data_example.h5 where all pixel data from the DICOMs are stored.
+⋅⋅⋅This command will output metadata_example.csv, containing all metadata from all DICOMs, and pixel_data_example.h5 where all pixel data from the DICOMs are stored.

 2. Compile train.csv, valid.csv, and test.csv files containing the ID and label for each scan, as described in headCTclassifier.ipynb.